CintiaG/MuPET-Flow/README.md

 ## 1. Introduction

-Flow Peaks is a Shiny app intended to analyze flow cytometry data to produce fluorescence histograms, estimate peaks' intensity and calculate ploidy using know standards.
+MuPET-FC is a Shiny app intended to analyze flow cytometry data to produce fluorescence histograms, estimate peaks' intensity and calculate ploidy using known standards.

 We will update the app description shortly.
 Please report any bugs you encounter.